 Manfre also expressed the importance of not getting so consumed by your company that you forget to have a personal life.
 He said things like getting adequate sleep, eating healthy, exercising, and making time for your family, friends and hobbies will improve your work performance and will help to prevent burnout.

-Lynch stressed the importance of good communications skills with every aspect of a business.
+Lynch stressed the importance of good communication skills with every aspect of a business.
 He also encourages new entrepreneurs to continue to develop both professionally and personally by reading.

 “Whether it be textbooks, books to learn from, or books to enjoy, just start reading,” he said.
 “I recommend the book The Go-Giver by Bob Burg and John Mann for anyone who wants to learn about what it means to give more than they take.”